abiwat/Election-Results/README.md

 A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Get a complete list of candidates and counties that received votes.
-3. Calculate the total number of votes each candidate received.
+3. Calculate the total number of votes each candidate or county received.
-4. Calculate the percentage of votes each candidate won.
+4. Calculate the percentage of votes each candidate or county won.
-5. Determine the winner of the election based on popular vote.
+5. Determine the winner of the election based on popular vote and which county had the largest number of votes.

 ## Resources
 - Data Soure: election_results.csv